Learn To Evaluate Diamond Prices Yourself!

 To get a perspective you may be able to buy two smaller diamonds for a good price and it may not be equal to the cost of a larger diamond whose carat weight is equal to the sum of the two small diamonds.
 Thus go for a higher carat but as big as you can afford and take into consideration it’s cut and color to get the best deal.

-At 4th position of the 4Cs after cut, color and carat is clarity.
-Clarity refers to the ability of a person to see through the diamond’s inclusions, blemishes and defects.
-The diamond which has fewer blemishes, inclusions and defects will have higher clarity; it is inversely proportional.
+At 4th position of the 4Cs after the cut, color and carat is clear.
+Clarity refers to the ability of a person to see through the diamond’s inclusions, blemishes, and defects.
+The diamond which has fewer blemishes, inclusions, and defects will have higher clarity; it is inversely proportional.

 Natural diamonds are formed hundreds of miles below the earth’s surface under extreme temperature and pressure.
 They are then mined out as ores and then the rough diamond is extracted.